Entanglement Scaling in Quantum Advantage Benchmarks

 To understand this, we note that the maximum number of ebits generated by a fully entangling two-qubit gate acting on a pair of qubits is never more than a single ebit.
 We then consider that the maximum qubit partition with respect to ebits is into two (ideally) equal halves, which is never more than $\lceil n/2 \rceil$.
 We then arrive at the general result that a $g$-depth quantum circuit on $n$ qubits never applies more than $\min\{\lceil n/2 \rceil, g\}$ ebits of entanglement.
 This in turn (see \ref{appendix:lb}) puts a lower-bound of $\log_2 \chi = \sqrt{n}/2$ on the two-qubit gate-depth to potentially drive a system into a state supporting the maximum possible ebits of entanglement.
 However, the grid structure requires the two-qubit gates acting on each qubit to be stacked, immediately arriving at $\sim \sqrt{4n}$ as the lower-bound for a circuit to even in principle generate $\lceil n/2 \rceil$ ebits of entanglement.
 This lower bound is just below the gate-depths of interest which were successfully simulated in the literature (see Figure \ref{fig:gate-count} and the Discussion).
 Under our coarse grained definition, we don't increase entanglement by the addition of local gates.
-Adding local gates is possible before and after each two qubit gate, again multiplying the gate depth by a factor of four, yielding $\sim 8\sqrt{n}$.
-The derived interval domain $[\sqrt{4n}, 8\sqrt{n}]$ casts a narrow window enclosing reported data---save one data-point which is inside the 47 qubit strong simulation threshold.
+Following the benchmark of \cite{2016arXiv160800263B}, local gates are added before and after each two qubit gate, multiplying the gate depth by a factor of two and the possible patterns of two qubit gates are eight which to take in consideration we multiply the gate depth by two, yielding $\sim 8\sqrt{n}$.
+This number bounds the gate depth of the circuit following the protocol in \cite{2016arXiv160800263B} to maximally entangle any bipartition in the grid.
+This bound is shown in Figure \ref{fig:gate-count}.
 For further generalizations see \ref{appendix:lb}.